-According to the Alberta Water Council's 2006 Review Report (p.
-23), a foundational piece that defines "the mandate, capacity, authority, and accountability of the partners, under a revised shared governance framework" is critical to the success of partnerships and planning.
+According to the Alberta Water Council's 2006 Review Report, a foundational piece that defines "the mandate, capacity, authority, and accountability of the partners, under a revised shared governance framework" is critical to the success of partnerships and planning.
 Without this clarity, partnerships can become less active, and ultimately, ineffective.

-One of the common topics heard throughout the What We Heard process was that this clarity around roles and responsibilities, as well as accountabilities, is vital for maintaining effective partnerships in Alberta.
+One of the common topics heard throughout the What We Heard process was that this clarity around roles, responsibilities, and accountabilities, is vital for maintaining effective partnerships in Alberta.